stub42/pytz/src/README.txt

 As you can see, the system has chosen one for you and there is a 50% chance of it being out by one hour.
 For some applications, this does not matter.
-However, if you are trying to schedule meetings with people in different timezones or analize log files it is not acceptable.
+However, if you are trying to schedule meetings with people in different timezones or analyze log files it is not acceptable.
 The best and simplest solution is to stick with using UTC.
 If you insist on working with local times, this library provides a facility for constructing them almost unambiguously